Faizuddinq/serve-ease/README.md

 # 🍽️ **Serve-Ease**

-A full-featured **Restaurant POS System** built using the **MERN Stack with Typescript** to streamline restaurant operations, enhance customer experience, and manage orders, payments, and inventory with ease.
+A full featured **Restaurant POS System** built using the **MERN Stack with Typescript** to streamline restaurant operations, enhance customer experience, and manage orders, payments, and inventory with ease.

 ## ✨ **Features**